 According to the EU TAC and Quota regulation a real-time monitoring programme on the sandeel fishery has to be conducted.

 In addition to this monitoring DTU Aqua is conduction a data collection on haul to haul basis where 15-20 Danish vessels collect samples.
-Therefore, the sampling of sandeel according to the DCR data collection has been less than required in 2007 as it was found useless to do double sampling and would be a misuse of resources.
-In 2007 outside the DCR 38,848 sandeel have been length measured and 20,414 sandeel have been aged.
+In 2008 19,857 sandeel have been length measured and 10,259 sandeel have been aged outside the DCR.
 All samples of sandeels has been reported and used by ICES and STECF.